Shailshahvt/imdb-on-netflix/Privacy-Policy.md

 ---

-**Note**: This Privacy Policy applies only to the IMDBuddy Chrome extension and does not cover any third-party websites or services that may be accessed through the extension.
+**Note**: This Privacy Policy applies only to the imdb-on-netflix Chrome extension and does not cover any third-party websites or services that may be accessed through the extension.